Updated: May 6

 For urgent care, the best option is the local hospital.
 Ambulance services aren't as common in many countries and you may need to arrange your own transportation.

 In an emergency, your embassy can provide many services and supports including health care providers, contact assistance, translation, transportation and, in some circumstances, temporary financial loans.
+This information will be on your country's travel advisory pages.
+Take time to read the information before travel.

 Keep Your Records